crocs-muni/coinjoin-analysis/README.md

 parse_dumplings.py --cjtype ww2 --action detect_false_positives --target-path path_to_results
 ```
 #### 3.2.
 Inspect created file ```no_remix_txs.json``` containing *potential* false positives.
+Here are some tips for detection of false positives:
   - 'both_reuse_0_70' txs are almost certainly false positives (too many address reused, default threshold is 70% of reused addresses, normal coinjoins are having almost all addresses freshly generated).
 Put them all into false_cjtxs.json and rerun.
   - 'both_noremix' txs are transactions with no input and no output conected to other known coinjoin transaction.
 Very likely false positive, but needs to be analyzed one by one to confirm.
   - txs left in "inputs_noremix" after all are typically the starting cjtx of some pool (no previous coinjoin was executed).